simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 close, equity\
 Prints a "closing balances" transaction and an "opening balances" transaction that bring account balances to and from zero, respectively.
-Useful for bringing asset/liability balances forward into a new journal file, or for closing out revenues/expenses to retained earnings at the end of a period.
+These can be added to your journal file(s), eg to bring asset/liability balances forward into a new journal file, or to close out revenues/expenses to retained earnings at the end of a period.

 _FLAGS

-You can choose to print just one of the transactions by using the `--opening` or `--closing` flag.
+You can choose to print just one of these transactions by using the `--opening` or `--closing` flag.

+One posting to `equity:opening/closing balances`, with an implicit amount, is added to balance these transactions, by default.
-The closing transaction transfers balances to `equity:closing balances`, and the opening transaction transfers balances from `equity:opening balances`, by default.
-You can choose different account names with the `--close-to` and `--open-from` options.
-If you specify only one of these, it is used for both.
+You can choose different closing/opening account names with the `--close-to` and `--open-from` options.

-By default, a single balancing equity posting is added at the end of these journal entries, with the amount left implicit.
+If you specify only one, it is used for both.

-With `--x/--explicit`, the balancing amount is shown, and if multiple commodities are involved, multiple single-commodity equity postings are shown (like the print command).
+With `--x/--explicit`, the equity posting's amount will be shown.
+If it involves multiple commodities, a posting for each commodity will be shown (like the print command).

-With `--interleaved`, the equity postings are shown next to each posting they balance, which can be better for troubleshooting (and can generate more postings).
+With `--interleaved`, the equity postings are shown next to the postings they balance, which makes troubleshooting easier.
+(It can also generate more postings.)

 By default, transaction prices in the journal are ignored when generating the closing/opening transactions.